What Capable Agents Must Know: Selection Theorems for Robust Decision-Making under Uncertainty: World model recovery in fully observed environments

-\begin{corollary}[No generic Level 3 recovery from the interventional kernel] Even if $\widehat P$ recovers the interventional kernel $P^{\mathrm{do}}_{ss'}(a)$ exactly (in particular, even if $\pi$ is optimal on all the diagnostic goals), the resulting information does not, in general, identify Level $3$ counterfactual queries involving $S_{t+1}^a$ and $S_{t+1}^{a'}$ simultaneously, where $S_{t+1}^a$ denotes the potential next state under $\mathrm{do}(A_t=a)$. \end{corollary} \begin{proof} Two structural causal models can share the same interventional kernel $P(S_{t+1}\mid S_t=s,\mathrm{do}(A_t=a))$ for all $(s,a)$ while differing in counterfactual couplings.
+\begin{corollary}[No generic Level 3 recovery from the interventional kernel] Even if $\widehat P$ recovers the interventional kernel $P^{\mathrm{do}}_{ss'}(a)$ exactly (in particular, even if $\pi$ is optimal on all the diagnostic goals), the resulting information does not, in general, identify Level $3$ counterfactual queries involving $S_{t+1}^a$ and $S_{t+1}^{a'}$ simultaneously, where $S_{t+1}^a$ denotes the potential next state under $\mathrm{do}(A_t=a)$. \end{corollary}